-Paul's Bay about three miles deep and two wide, at its entrance, Cap au Cabeau on the east, and Cape de la Baie on the west, into which emties the River Gouffre.
+Baie on the west, into which empties the River Gouffre.
 These Capes are of considerable height and approximate to a perpendicular ascent.
 The bay is of an ampitheatre form, and with the lofty circuitous hills to the north, unfolds a very romantic and agreeable scene.
-The church is a prominent object-and the thickly clustered houses at the head of the bay are in a The hills behind are very semi-circular form. precipitous, and their tops present a grand variety of appearance in round bluffs and sharp cones carried about, until they terminate in the Capes at the mouth of the bay.
-In its hilly appearance, the north scene a little resembles the upper end of the Lake St. Charles, with a bolder outline and loftier prominences.
-This view is softened. by the cultivated appearance of the front low ground, and by turning to the Isle anx Coudres, which exhibits to the observer from the bay a miniature picture of the west end of the island of Orleans-and on the east, between the island and the main land, is seen the long blue coast stretching to Goose Cape-and thence turning across the river, here thirteen miles wide, the view from the west point of the island meets the southern landscape, until in its ample extension of hill and dale, islands and water, the whole is intermixed with the maze of the horizon.
-The front view of Paul's Bay, exclusive of the water, is much assimilated in a minor degree to some of the Swiss valleys among the spurs of the Alps, both in the wildness of the hills, and the studded small farms on the more level but undulating ground below.
-Of the climate in this vicinity some idea may be formed from the fact that, on the eighteenth day rpwo st, m, th, of May, large quantities of snow still covered the tops of the mountains to the north.
+The church is a prominent object-and the thickly clustered houses at the head of the bay are in a semi-circular form.
+The hills behind are very precipitous, and their tops present a grand variety of appearance in round bluffs and sharp cones carried about, until they terminate in the Capes at the mouth of the bay.
+In its hilly appearance, the north scene a little resembles the upper end of the Lake St. Charles, with a bolder outline and luftier prominences.
+This view is softened, by the cultivated appearance of the front low ground, and by turning to the Isle Aux Coudres, which exhibits to the observer from the bay a miniature picture of the west end of the Island of Orleans-and on the east, between the island and the main land, is seen the long blue coast stretching to Goose Cape-and thence turning across the river, here thirteen miles wide, the view from the west point of the island meets the southern landscape, until in its ample extension of hill and dale, islands, and water, the whole is intermixed with the maze of the The front view of Paul's Bay, exclusive of the horizon. water, is much assimilated in a minor degree to some of the Swiss valleys among the spurs of the Alps, both in the wildness of the hills, and the studded small farms on the more level but undulating ground helow.
+Of the climate in this vicinity some idea may be formed from the fact that, on the eighteenth day of May, large quantities s of snow still covered the tops of the mountains to the north.